apollographql/hack-the-supergraph/solar-seas/README.md

   )
 ```

-Finally, we need to add the `@override` directive to `celestialBody` and declare what subgraph we want to override:
+Now, we can add the `@override` directive to `celestialBody` and declare which subgraph we want to override:

 ```graphql
 type Location @key(fields: "id") {